 Anyone considering taking a multivitamin supplement should talk to a doctor first.
 The best products contain all or most of the recommended daily amounts of each vitamin and mineral in a single dose.

-A small study in 9 healthy men found that a daily 4-minute scalp massage stimulated hair growth.
+A small 2016 study of nine healthy men found that a daily

 These findings are promising.
 But researchers will need to study larger samples to determine whether scalp massages are helpful for hair loss.